 How can I get an E-2 Visa renewal?

 An E-2 Visa holder is initially admitted in the country for up to two years.
-Since each of the E-2 Treaty countries has different agreements with the U.S., the length of your authorized stay may vary.
+Since each of the E-2 Treaty countries has different agreements with the United States, visa validity may vary.

-Your permit can be extended indefinitely, as far as your business rationale is still relevant.
+Your permit can be extended indefinitely, as long as your business rationale is still relevant.
 Every E-2 Visa renewal grants a period of two more years in the country.

 Comprehensive immigration advice tailored to your circumstances and goals.